Multimodal large language models

 Twelve Labs has developed two distinct models for different downstream tasks:

-Video embedding model: This model, named Marengo, converts videos into multimodal video embeddings that enable fast and scalable task execution without storing the entire video.
+• Video embedding model: This model, named Marengo, converts videos into multimodal video embeddings that enable fast and scalable task execution without storing the entire video.
 For more details about the architecture of the platform, see the Architecture overview section.
 Marengo has been trained on a vast amount of video data, and it can recognize entities, actions, patterns, movements, objects, scenes, and other elements present in videos.
-By integrating information from different modalities, the model can be used for several downstream tasks, such as search using natural language queries and zero-shot classification.
-For details, see the Search and Classify pages.
+By integrating information from different modalities, the model can be used for several downstream tasks, such as search using natural language queries.
+For details, see the Search page.

 This model integrates three main components to process and interpret video data, as shown in the diagram below: